petitparser/dart-petitparser/README.md

 Tutorial
 --------

 Below are step by step instructions of how to write your first parser.
-More elaborate examples (JSON parser, LISP parser and evaluator, Prolog parser and evaluator) are included in the [example repository](https://github.com/petitparser/dart-petitparser/tree/master/example).
+More elaborate examples (JSON parser, LISP parser and evaluator, Prolog parser and evaluator, etc.) are included in the [example repository](https://github.com/petitparser/dart-petitparser/tree/master/example).

 ### Installation